Scope and Working Groups

 6- Working group 'Intelligent methods and systems supporting supply chain decision making'

-Chairs: Prof. Michael Freitag and Prof. Enzo Morosini Frazzon
+Chairs: Prof. Michael Freitag, Prof. Enzo Morosini Frazzon, and Prof. Dr. Raphaël Oger

 The activities of the working group cover the technology-based integration of different supply chain tasks, such as: production planning, scheduling and control, transportation and logistics planning, scheduling and control, inventory planning and warehouse management and operations, manufacturing systems operations as well as coupled services and technologies which can lead to improved supply chains.
 It includes such topics such as modeling, simulation, analysis, and control of manufacturing processes; Monitoring, diagnosis and maintenance of manufacturing systems; Smart manufacturing systems and Industry 4.0 technologies.
 Special attention will be directed towards practical relevance and approaches that can foster innovation in manufacturing supply chains.